 Women's Health Screener

-Is My Period and My
+Is My Period and My Pelvic Pain Normal?

 A comprehensive symptom screener for period pain, pelvic pain, and conditions like endometriosis — built on evidence, not guesswork.

-1 in 10Reproductive-age women have endometriosis
+1 in 10Women have endometriosis

-4–11 yrsAverage diagnosis delay (ACOG 2026)
+7–10 yrsAverage diagnosis delay

-~16 minTo complete this screener
+~5 minTo complete this screener

 Let's Find Out Together

-📖 Know These Two Key Terms Before You Start
+📖 Two Key Terms to Know

 🔒